DeiInvictus/deiinvictus.github.io/_posts/2024-09-27-inaugural-address.markdown

 Sincerely,

-&mdash; Grand Master of Ordo Dei Invictus
+Grand Master of Ordo Dei Invictus

 <!-- we cannot allow this cancer to metastasize -->